-Child support refers to financial assistance a person provides to his or her former spouse for the support of their children.
+Child support refers to financial assistance a person provides to their former spouse for the support of their children.
 Couples who are separated but not divorced may also arrange to have a system of child support.
 In most cases, the parent who retains child custody is entitled to receive assistance from the other parent.
-Child support agreements are not limited to monetary compensation, but may also include provisions such as health care coverage and tuition fees for the children.
+Child support agreements are not limited to monetary compensation.
+They may also include provisions such as health care coverage and tuition fees for the children.

-Following a divorce, the amount of child support owed can be modified if the provider shows that he or she has experienced a significant, long-term decrease in income, or that the opposite has occurred in relation to his or her spouse’s income.
+Following a divorce, the amount of child support owed can be modified if the provider shows that they have experienced a significant, long-term decrease in income or that the opposite has occurred in relation to their spouse’s income.

 How Child Support Is Determined